 Dramatic showdown looms in South Korea as Yoon faces impeachment trial and possible arrest

-Seoul, South Korea (CNN) — South Korea looks set for a dramatic political showdown this week as impeachment proceedings kick off against suspended President Yoon Suk Yeol, who remains holed up in his fortified residence evading arrest for a separate criminal investigation.
+Seoul, South Korea (CNN) — South Korean President Yoon Suk Yeol’s fate remains in the balance after the suspended leader failed to appear at the first day of his impeachment trial Tuesday following weeks of evading arrest, delaying what is set to be a dramatic political showdown.

-The embattled leader’s short-lived declaration of martial law in December triggered widespread public outrage and protests, and plunged the country into its biggest political crisis in decades.
+Yoon has been holed up in his fortified residence, surrounded by his Presidential Security Service (PSS) team, after his short-lived declaration of martial law in December triggered widespread public outrage and protests, plunging the country into its biggest political crisis in decades.

-For weeks, Yoon has barricaded himself in his hillside compound in the capital Seoul, surrounded by his Presidential Security Service (PSS) team, while outside the gates hundreds of his die-hard conservative supporters have vowed to protect him.
+The former prosecutor-turned-politician was stripped of his presidential powers last month after parliament voted to impeach him over the decree.
+The country’s Constitutional Court now has the ultimate say over whether he will be formally removed or reinstated.

+Tuesday’s court session ended after just four minutes when the president refused to show.
+However, a hearing planned for Thursday will proceed with or without Yoon in attendance.

+The parliamentary impeachment panel is seeking “a swift decision to remove the president to restore broken democracy, constitutional order, and to quickly resolve the uncertainties in the economy,” said Lee Kwang-beom, one of the panel’s lawyers.

-Yoon has indicated through his lawyer that he will not attend the first formal hearing in his impeachment trial on Tuesday, citing safety concerns relating to efforts to detain him for questioning, according to South Korea’s Yonhap News Agency.
+Yoon had previously indicated through his lawyer that he would not attend Tuesday’s hearing due to safety concerns relating to efforts to detain him for questioning, according to South Korea’s Yonhap News Agency.

 Supporters are concerned Yoon will be detained if he leaves his residence to attend the impeachment hearings.
 Rival protesters have also braved cold conditions to call for his arrest.